lion328/lab-notes/dgpu-passthrough.md

 - For some reason, dGPU need to be initialized (?) by Linux first (either from host or a Linux VM), and it will working on Windows (no code 43, yay!) until you turned dGPU off (e.g. using bbswitch), then you need to redo this process again.
 I only tested this against the proprietary driver, not sure about nouveau.
 - GOPupd ROMs did not work, but good news is we are not required to use an UEFI ROM.
 - However, [this ROM](https://www.techpowerup.com/vgabios/219078/219078) works, and it also have EFI entry.
 But we did not need it, so I used ROM extracted from my machine.
-- I think Windows will get a blue screen (VIDEO TDR FAILURE) when I forced the resolution of GVT-g screen.
+- I think Windows will get a blue screen (VIDEO TDR FAILURE) from the Intel driver when I forced the resolution of GVT-g screen.
 Not sure if this true though.
 - Windows guest freeze after a few minutes if I launched it with dGPU.
 Not sure about Linux guest though.
 At least it worked perfectly fine when only display on GVT-g screen and I can use nvidia-smi in it.
 - I need to change some AppArmor config for file access (that also got facl configured) and for executing nvidia-smi.